qsmodo/xcalim/README.md

 ### Similar software worth considering:

+**[Remind][5]**

+The best one if you don't want a GUI (although a Tk GUI is also available).
+I failed to write an alarm to trigger at both x and 0 minutes before, but perhaps I didn't try hard enough.
+I missed a 2d view of the day/week as in Plan below, which I plan to add to Xcalim.

 **[Plan][3]**

 A truly amazing Motif calendar with day, week, month and year views.
 Very advanced